Sebastianhju/Runeterra-5e/Items/Barnabells.md

 <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-items/Needlessly Large Rod.png" Align=right width=8% height=8%>

-- 75 Gold
+- 70 Gold
-- Arcane Focus, Quarterstaff
+- Quarterstaff

 **Needlessly Large**: Any spell with a radius, cone, cube or similar effect gains an extra 5ft to the size in all dimentions.